SamuelMagnano/Lichess_Screenshot_To_FEN/README.md

 - average accuracy
 - per-image per-class recall
 - per-class average recall

-Up to this point i've completed the core part and now that the CNN finally works i can focus on improving the metrics and testing on a greater amount of screenshots and combination.
 This is my first semi-serious approach to data cleaning and neural networks.
 I know i overlooked various aspects of the project but for the programming knowledge i have right now i consider what i have done more than enough to grow.